I have always been a fan of owning property, it’s very much a British thing. We love owning and talking a lot about property.

-My family is from Bournemouth and live there, and so there could be advantages to having people on the ground, so to speak.
+My family is from Bournemouth and lives there, and so there could be advantages to having people on the ground, so to speak.

 But the question I really should be asking is where in the UK attracts the best rental yields?

-What is clear with a quick glance of this map is how much yields vary in parts of the UK.
-Even within London the yields can vary significantly!
+What is clear with a quick glance at this map is how much yields vary in parts of the UK.
+Even within London, the yields can vary significantly!

 I was surprised to find Bournemouth was in the worse performing for buy-to-let yields!
 Under 3%.

-With London the buy-to-let yield tends to be lower and property prices a lot higher, but the market is very robust.
-I have also ALWAYS made significant profit (in the 25% plus range) in terms of capital gains when selling London property!
+With London, the buy-to-let yield tends to be lower and property prices a lot higher, but the market is very robust.
+I have also ALWAYS made a significant profit (in the 25% plus range) in terms of capital gains when selling London property!

 There are plenty of websites that advertise property to buy/sell and for rent, and so you can check out the types of property and approximate prices on the likes of https://www.rightmove.co.uk and https://www.zoopla.co.uk.